interstellarfrog/interstellar/README.md

 # interstellar_os
-My OS That I Am Making Whilst Learning
+This Is My OS That I Am Making Whilst Learning About Rust Systems Programing